radareorg/r2wars/README.md

 ## Dependencies

-* Mono / .NET Runtime
+* Mono / .NET Runtime (always from mono project some distros packages dont work)
 * radare2

 On windows you need to have radare2.exe and rasm2.exe in the same